Obsessive Compulsive Disorder

 How is OCD Treated?

-OCD is a complex disorder and any intervention should be tailored specifically to a patient’s needs.
+OCD is a complex disorder, and any treatment for OCD should be tailored specifically to a patient’s needs.

 Comprehensive treatment for OCD may include: